BennettSmith/ebo-planner-backend/CONSTITUTION.md

 No implementation change may alter externally observable behavior without a corresponding change in the spec repo.

+**We practice spec-first development.** All requirements changes — new features, changes to behavior defined by a use case, and API contract changes — **must originate in the spec repo** (then flow into this repo via `spec.lock`).

 ## 3. Scope

 ### 3.1 Allowed content